hayemaxi/aws-toolkit-vscode/docs/arch_develop.md

 If you are adding a new setting to any extension, you should also add this setting to `AllSettings` [settings.ts](../packages/core/src/shared/settings.ts) to get compile-time type checks.
 Runtime checks will still fail CI regardless.

+If you are modifying or registering new debuggers in VS Code via the `debuggers` contribution point, you may need to regenerate the [definitions file](../packages/core/src/shared/sam/debugger/awsSamDebugConfiguration.gen.ts).
+After updating ['toolkit/package.json'](../packages/toolkit/package.json), run `npm run generateConfigurationAttributes -w packages/toolkit`

 ## Shared vs Common names

 In this repo, the keywords **"shared"** and **"common"** have specific meanings in the context of file/folder names.